Orthogonal group: Characteristic different from two

 In characteristic two, the formulas are the same, except that the factor 2 of |O(2n + 1, q)| must be removed.

-The Dickson invariant
+Dickson invariant

 For orthogonal groups, the Dickson invariant is a homomorphism from the orthogonal group to the quotient group Z / 2Z (integers modulo 2), taking the value 0 in case the element is the product of an even number of reflections, and the value of 1 otherwise.